ANNOUNCING THE 2023-2024 CONTEST WINNERS:

 The preferred topics in hard sciences and technology include, but are not limited to: Physics, Mathematics, Biology, Computer Science, Space Exploration, Chemistry, Neuroscience, Anthropology and Archaeology.

--A public staged reading of the winning entries will be performed during the Fall 2023 semester at the Simons Center for Geometry and Physics.
+-A public staged reading of the winning entries will be performed during the Spring 2024 semester at the Simons Center for Geometry and Physics.

 – Plays should be approximately 10 minutes in length (usually around 10 pages).